ak-2485/NumFuzz/artifact/README.md

 # Running Benchmarks

-To verify the error bounds and check the timings listed in Table 3 of Section 6.2 simply run `make tests` in the top-level `NumFuzz` directory.
+To verify the reported relative error bounds and check the timings listed in Table 3 of Section 6.2 (subject to the [revisions](#revisions) mentioned at the beginning of this document) simply run `make tests` in the top-level `NumFuzz` directory.
 This will generate the file `tests.txt`.

 To run all benchmarks for each tool individually, you can run `make tests` in the tool directory `examples/TOOLNAME` (e.g., `examples/numfuzz`).
-This will generate a file `examples/TOOLNAME_tests.txt` (e.g., `examples/numfuzz_tests.txt`).
+This will generate a file `examples/TOOLNAME/TOOLNAME_tests.txt` (e.g., `examples/NumFuzz/numfuzz_tests.txt`).

 To run individual benchmarks, use the following commands.
 - **FPTaylor**: In the directory `NumFuzz/examples/FPTaylor` run `FPTaylor-0.9.3/fptaylor -c config.cfg BENCHMARK.txt`